BU-LCSC/EE720/README.md

       - Pathways (L42-47)
    3. Open a shell script `~/EE720/MSLSP/SCC/MSLSP_submitTiles_SCC.sh`, and make sure you assigned the right file paths for the JSON and txt files in the lines 4 and 5.
    4. Then, open terminal, go to ~/EE720/MSLSP/SCC/ using `cd` command, and submit the shell script on the current pathway by using this command `./MSLSP_submitTiles_SCC.sh`
-      - Before submit the script, make sure whether the file is excutable (you can do this by typing this `chmod +x *.sh` in the command line
+      - Before submitting the script, make sure whether the file is executable (you can do this by typing this `chmod +x *.sh` in the command line)
    5. Usually takes several hours (assigning a job to SCC, time for actual downloading, and depending on how many images (i.e., how many years of data) you requsted).
 Check the directory `dataDir` in the JSON file for images downloaded.